-In this guide, we’ve compiled 25 of our favorite places to stay in and near Joshua Tree, easily one of California’s most unique and rugged landscapes.
+In this guide, we’ve compiled 29 of our favorite places to stay in and near Joshua Tree, easily one of California’s most unique and rugged landscapes.
 The national park is the perfect addition to a broader California National Park Road Trip Itinerary or Southwest National Parks Road Trip.

-Where to Stay in Joshua tree
+Where to Stay in Joshua Tree

-- Joshua Tree Lodging and Hotels
+- Joshua Tree Lodging Map

 - Joshua Tree Cabins and Airbnbs